romelec/broadlink_scheduler/README.md

 ## Usage

-Simply launch the `sdheduler.py` file, it creates one thread for the web server (on port 8080) and one for the scheduler.
+Simply launch the `sdheduler.py` file, it creates one thread for the web server (on port 8080) and runs the scheduler in the main thread.

 ## Setup